Electrochemical upcycling of polyethylene terephthalate: catalyst design, reaction mechanisms, and integrated paired electrolysis

 Abstract

-Polyethylene terephthalate (PET) waste has become a persistent global environmental challenge, motivating the development of sustainable recycling and valorization strategies beyond conventional mechanical and thermochemical routes.
-Electrochemical PET upcycling has recently emerged as a promising alternative, enabling the selective oxidation of PET-derived ethylene glycol (EG) into value-added C1 and C2 products.
-This review provides a comprehensive overview of the reaction pathways, catalyst design principles, and integrated paired-electrolysis strategies for EG electro-oxidation (EGOR).
-We summarize advances in electrocatalysts spanning noble metals, transition-metal compounds, metal-organic frameworks, organic catalysts, and heterojunction architectures.
-Beyond anodic EGOR, we discuss energy-efficient paired electrolysis configurations coupling EGOR with cathodic reactions such as hydrogen evolution, two-electron oxygen reduction to H2O2, CO2 reduction, and nitrate reduction, highlighting their roles in lowering cell voltage and enabling co-production of value-added chemicals.
-Mechanistic insights derived from in situ spectroscopy and theoretical calculations are critically examined to elucidate active-site evolution, intermediate stabilization, and reaction-depth control.
+Polyethylene terephthalate (PET) waste has become a persistent global environmental challenge.
+Electrochemical PET upcycling has recently emerged as a promising strategy.
+This review provides a comprehensive overview of the reaction pathways, catalyst design principles, and integrated paired-electrolysis strategies for the ethylene glycol oxidation reaction (EGOR).
+The EGOR proceeds through C1 (formic acid, FA) and C2 (glycolic acid, GA) oxidation pathways, with product selectivity governed by several key factors including the catalyst, applied potential and electrolyte conditions.
+The catalysts for the EGOR focus on noble metals, transition-metal compounds, metal–organic frameworks, organic catalysts, and heterojunction architectures.
+Besides the anodic EGOR, energy-efficient paired electrolysis systems coupling the EGOR with cathodic reactions, such as hydrogen evolution, two-electron oxygen reduction to H2O2, CO2 reduction, and nitrate reduction, are highlighted for their ability to lower cell voltage and enable the co-production of value-added chemicals.
+Mechanistic insights derived from spectroscopy characterization and theoretical calculations are critically examined to elucidate active-site evolution, intermediate stabilization, and reaction-depth control.
 Finally, key challenges and future opportunities are identified, including selectivity control at industrial current densities, impurity tolerance, product separation, and standardized testing protocols.
 This review aims to provide a mechanistic and system-level framework to guide the rational design of selective, energy-efficient, and scalable electrochemical PET upcycling technologies.

 Transparent peer review